Mature Masculine

 In the Addict shadow, the bright life-force behind innocence gets twisted into compulsive wanting.
 Desire becomes excessive lust: chasing intensity, stimulation, or relationship to feel alive.

 This is innocence lost in excess.
 The original "yes" to life becomes restless "more, more, more."
-You become captive to craving, unable to feel settled or at rest.
+We become captive to craving, unable to feel settled or at rest.

 Passive Shadow: The Hermit

 This is innocence turned into withdrawal and denial.
-Instead of saying a fresh yes to life, you say a hidden no—by disappearing.
-Over time, this no becomes habit, making reconnection difficult.
+Instead of saying a fresh yes to life, we say a hidden no—by disappearing.
+Over time, this "no" becomes subtle habit, making reconnection difficult.

 Near Enemies: False Versions